CISecurity/OVALRepo/README.contributing.oval.md

 #### Making a Contribution

+0. **Switch to your local repository clone**: Open a git shell

+        # navigate to your local clone
+        cd [directory of local OVALRepo clone]

+1. **Synchronize**: Ensure your local repository is synced with the remote master branch
+        # switch to your master branch, if you're not on it already
+        $ git checkout master

+        # merge changes from upstream into your master
+        $ git fetch upstream
+        $ git merge upstream/master

 1. **Create a Topic Branch**: create a branch in which you will create your submission.
 You should create a topic branch for each set of changes that you think should be reviewed and accepted as unit.

         # create a topic branch and switch to it